 Bonus: If you’re barbecuing, the corn can be cooked outside along with the rest of the meal, and there’s no boiling water steaming up your kitchen.

-Roll your corn in all sorts of good things—panko, ham, goat cheese, almonds—for bold flavors and exciting textures, or turn the page for another great way to boost flavor with tasty compound butters and tapenade.
+Roll your corn in all sorts of good things—panko, ham, goat cheese, almonds—for bold flavors and exciting textures, or boost flavor with tasty compound butters and tapenade.

 Flavor it: 8 creative ways